 I have generated the end of day trading day values for the most popular long and short volatility Exchange Traded Products (ETPs) for March 26th, 2004 through the end of the most recent quarter.
 See this table for specifics.

-With the exception of TVIX—which has had severe tracking problems since early 2012 my simulated values very closely track the published indicative values (IV) of the funds.
-Barclays provides a full set of IV values for VXX and VXZ—my simulation tracks them within +-0.04% and +-0.025% respectively.
-Sampled IV values for the other funds give error terms of +-0.2% for Proshares UVXY, and for VelocityShares XIV and ZIV +-0.2% and +- 0.01% respectively.
-My TVIX simulation tracks sampled IV values within +2%/-4%.
+My simulated values very closely track the published indicative values (IV) of the funds.
+Barclays provides a recent IV values for the series B VXX and VXZ—my simulation tracks them within +-0.05% and +-0.025% respectively.
+Sampled IV values for the other funds give error terms of +-0.2% for Proshares’ UVXY and SVXY.

 If you need simulated intraday open, high, low values also check out this post.